 14. Infections and long term scars may occur.

 Hoarding disorder is a complex psychological disorder that can significantly disrupt a person’s life.
-Hoarding is a persistent difficulty discarding possessions due to a perceived need to save.
-Their is significant distress at the idea of throwing items out.
+Hoarding is a persistent difficulty discarding possessions due to a perceived need to save and a significant distress at the idea of throwing items out.
 Often the items may seem of little value to others, but have purpose and meaning to the individual with hoarding.
 Objects may be acquired actively from excessive shopping or passively, such as newspapers, magazines, grocery bags and other items which naturally enter into a person's daily life.

 The collecting of objects leads to an excessive amount of clutter in the home.
-Often areas in the home can no longer be used in a functional way.
-For example, the kitchen counters, sink, stove, and table may be unusable due to the piles of items.
+Often areas in the home can no longer be used in a functional way, such as the kitchen counters, sink, stove, and kitchen table.
 Hoarding can range from mild to severe, with milder clutter hidden in private areas of the home.
 In severe cases, it may be difficult to walk in the home with only narrow pathways to maneuver around and many spaces in the home becoming unusable over time.